glzjin/CTFd-Whale/docs/install.md

 * Please do not allow untrusted people to access the admin account.
 Theoretically there's an SSTI vulnerability in the config page.
 * Do not set bind_addr of the frpc to `0.0.0.0` if you are following this guide.
 This may enable contestants to override frpc configurations.
 * If you are annoyed by the complicated configuration, and you just want to set bind_addr = 0.0.0.0, remember to enable Basic Auth included in frpc, and set API URL accordingly, for example, `http://username:password@frpc:7400`

+## Advanced Deployment

+To separate the target server (for lunching instance) and CTFd web server with TLS secured docker API, please refer to [this document](advanced.md)